 Don’t pay for training: Introduction

-It's easy to jump to the conclusion that training fix a performance problem, but is there an easier (and more cost effective) way?
+It's easy to jump to the conclusion that training will fix a performance problem, but is there any easier (and more cost effective) way?

 Obviously we're big fans of workplace training, but we also believe that a lot of training out there shouldn't exist.
 It's either been created to solve a problem that could've been handled in a much easier way or it's not going to work because of wider issues.